You Don’t Need 17 Analytics Tools – You Need a Reporting Strategy

 When team members pull data using different tools, filters, or timeframes, reports inevitably clash.
 This breeds confusion and erodes confidence in performance metrics.
 Leadership begins to question the validity of reports, and teams hesitate to act.
 Standardizing how and where data is extracted is critical.
 It ensures that everyone sees the same version of the truth and trusts it.

 Relying only on data teams for every report or metric creates a bottleneck that slows decision-making.
 Business users often wait days for the needed insights, delaying actions that could drive growth.
 As data complexity increases, so does the pressure on analysts.
-The solution lies in enabling non-technical users with self-serve analytics.
+The solution lies in enabling non-technical users with self-serve analytics – while keeping analysts in control of the logic.

-Data modeling defines how different data elements like visitors, sessions, events, leads, and costs relate.
+Data modeling defines how different data elements – visitors, sessions, events, leads, and costs – relate.

 By establishing these connections, teams can gain a comprehensive view of marketing performance, ensuring that insights are based on a cohesive dataset rather than isolated metrics.